In the Dorm or at Home, College Students Need Health Coverage During the COVID-19 Pandemic. Here’s How to Get It.

 Children under age 26 can stay on their parent’s health insurance plan thanks to the Affordable Care Act.
 For many people, this is the easiest and most affordable way to keep college students covered.

-But depending on where your child is going to school and the terms of your policy, there are several factors to consider before checking “insurance” off the to-do list.
+But depending on where your child is going to school and the terms of your policy, there are several factors to consider in planning for your back-to-school health insurance needs.

 1. Understand your current coverage